Marilu Henner

-Marilu Henner (born April 6, 1952) is an American actress, singer and author.
+Marilu Henner (born April 6, 1952) is an American actress, singer, and author.
 She began her career appearing in the original production of the musical Grease in 1971, before making her screen debut in the 1977 comedy-drama film Between the Lines.
 In 1978, Henner was cast in her breakthrough role as Elaine O'Connor Nardo in the ABC/NBC sitcom Taxi, a role she played until 1983 and for which she received five Golden Globe Award nominations.

 Henner later had co-starring roles in films such as Hammett (1982), The Man Who Loved Women (1983), Cannonball Run II (1984), Johnny Dangerously (1984), Rustlers' Rhapsody (1985), Ladykillers (1988), L.A.
 Story (1991), and Noises Off (1992).
 She returned to television with a starring role in the CBS sitcom Evening Shade (1990–1994), and had leading roles in many television films.

-Henner is one of fewer than 100 known cases of hyperthymesia.
+Henner's memory is one of fewer than 100 known cases of hyperthymesia.

 Early life

-Marilu Henner was born on April 6, 1952, in Chicago, Illinois, as the daughter of Loretta Callis (born Nikoleta Kalogeropoulos), who died of complications of arthritis at age 58 and Joseph Henner (whose surname was originally Pudlowski), who died of a heart attack at age 52.
+Marilu Henner was born on April 6, 1952, in Chicago as the daughter of Loretta Callis (born Nikoleta Kalogeropoulos), who died of complications from arthritis at age 58, and Joseph Henner (whose surname was originally Pudlowski), who died of a heart attack at age 52.
 She is of Greek and Polish descent.